Skip to main content

 b.
 A license issued pursuant to this subchapter shall be renewable by the licensee upon its expiration or within sixty days of its expiration provided the licensee meets all other requirements for renewal, provided that the license has not been revoked, and provided that the licensee has not committed violations which could be a basis for license revocation under any provision of this subchapter.

 c.
-The commissioner shall make available for application 2,100 additional licenses per twelve-month period for five consecutive years beginning on July 1, 2026.
+The commissioner shall make available for application 10,500 additional licenses on January 15, 2027.

 d.
-In accordance with procedures to be established by rules of the commissioner, in each twelve month period, 525 of the general vending licenses made available for application under this section shall be designated for use in any borough, and the remaining 1,575 of the general vending licenses shall be designated for use in boroughs outside of Manhattan.
+1. In accordance with procedures to be established by rules of the commissioner, 2,625 of the general vending licenses made available for application under this section shall be designated for use in any borough, and the remaining 7,875 of such general vending licenses shall be designated for use in boroughs outside of Manhattan.

 e.
-The commissioner shall open, establish and maintain a new waiting list for the issuance of general vendor licenses pursuant to this subchapter to be administered in accordance with the requirements to be established by the rules of the commissioner.
-The commissioner may by rule limit the number of places on such waiting list, but shall ensure that such waiting list is operative prior to the date that additional general vendor licenses become available pursuant to subdivision c of this section.
+The commissioner shall open, establish and maintain a new waiting list for the issuance of licenses pursuant to this subchapter to be administered in accordance with the requirements to be established by the rules of the commissioner.
+The commissioner may by rule limit the number of places on such waiting list, but shall ensure that such waiting list is operative prior to the date on which additional general vendor licenses become available pursuant to subdivision c of this section.

 g.
 No persons with two or more convictions of possessing or selling stolen property or trademark counterfeiting pursuant to section 165.40, 165.45, 165.50 or 165.71 of the penal law within two years of the date such persons applies for the waiting list or general vendor license, shall be placed on a waiting list or provided an application for a general vendor license pursuant to this section.

-§ 7.
-Section 20-465.2 of the administrative code of the city of New York is amended by adding a new subdivision c to read as follows:
+§ 9.
+Section 20-465.2 of the administrative code of the city of New York, as added by local law number 18 for the year 2021, is amended to read as follows:

 c.
 The street vendor advisory board shall, prior to June 1 of each year from 2027 through 2031, issue to the speaker of the council a recommendation on whether the department’s authority to issue any or all of the general vendor licenses authorized to be issued by the department should be restricted, expanded, or otherwise altered based on an analysis of the results of the increased number of general vendor licenses issued pursuant to the local law that added this subdivision.

 d.
-On or before June 1, 2031, the street vendor advisory board shall issue a report to the speaker of the council analyzing the impact of the increased number of general vendor licenses and food vendor permits.
+The street vendor advisory board shall, prior to June 1 of each year from 2027 through 2031, issue a report to the speaker of the council analyzing the impact of the increased number of general vendor licenses and food vendor permits.
 Such report shall include information from 2027 through 2031 on:

 1. The status of all waiting lists pertaining to mobile food vending and general vending;